-This Regulation applies to the approval of vehicles of Category M1 and N1 with regard to an on-board system to
+This UN Regulation applies to the approval of vehicles of Category M_1 and N_1^1 with regard to an on-board system to

-- (a) Avoid or mitigate the severity of a rear-end in lane collision with a passenger car, - (b) Avoid or mitigate the severity of an impact with a pedestrian or - (c) Avoid or mitigate the severity of an impact with a cyclist.
+- (a) Avoid or mitigate the severity of a rear-end in lane collision with a passenger car; - (b) Avoid or mitigate the severity of an impact with a pedestrian; - (c) Avoid or mitigate the severity of an impact with a bicycle. - This Regulation also offers an alternative set of requirements for vehicles of Category M2, and for those of Categories M3/N2 with a maximum weight below or equal to 8 tons, equipped with hydraulic braking, to those contained in UN Regulation No. 131.